devLJMG/BotTraderBinancePy/README.md

 <h2><li>numpy</li></h2>
 <h2><li>tkinter</li></h2>

-It is a trading bot, developed by me in python language.
+#It is a trading bot, developed by me in python language.

+Its project developed by me, for demonstrate my acurate development em python language.
+This project, developed by me, uses the Binance API to execute its program and demonstrate that there are no guaranteed monetary gains.